Tonybsilva-dev/DinoDex/README.md

 # DinoDex
-> Short blurb about what your product does.

-A virtual encyclopedia that lists all the different dinosaur species
+> A virtual encyclopedia that lists all the different dinosaur species

 ![](header.png)